--Prescriptions and over-the counter medications.
+-Prescriptions and over-the counter medications may be ok for us, but not for our pets!
 Acetaminophen (Panadol), Ibuprofen (Nurofen), vitamins, diet pills, anti-depressants and warfarin are common examples of medications that are highly toxic for your pets.

 -Pest control bait and poisons such as rat bait or snail bait are highly toxic for our furry friends and contact should be avoided at all times.